 Harvest in Wine Country

 For a different kind of fall color showing, look no further than your nearest wine country.
 The leaves on the vines take on autumn’s brightest hues, reminiscent of the maroons and golds you’ll find in your glass.
 Harvest usually begins in late summer, but events last through October.
-Consider checking out the Paso Robles Harvest Wine Weekend in California, or see wineries in action at the two-weekend Crush Festival in Lake Chelan, Washington, Oct.
-7-2 and 14-15.
-In Arizona, 80 miles east of Tucson, visit the Wilcox Wine Country Fall Festival Oct.
-21-22.
+Consider checking out the Paso Robles Harvest Wine Weekend on Oct.
+19-21 in California, or see wineries in action at the two-weekend Crush Festival in Lake Chelan, Washington, Oct.
+6-7 and 13-14.
+In Arizona, 80 miles east of Tucson, visit the Willcox Wine Country Fall Festival Oct.
+20-21.
 Listen to live music while you sip on varietals from more than a dozen local wineries.

 Like pumpkins, apples are a sure sign of autumn’s entrance.
 Enjoy them every which way at Apple Hill in Placerville, California, an idyllic home for dozens of farms and apple orchards.
 In Washington state, BelleWood Acres in Lynden is a u-pick paradise with multiple varieties and a train that takes visitors through the orchards.
-Take home gobs of sweet Jonagolds from nearby Apple Creek Orchards, which opens Sept.
-30. Or skip the snacking and picking, and go straight to sipping with a refreshing cider tour.
-Click here for some stops to include, mostly in Oregon, Washington, and California.
+Take home gobs of sweet Jonagolds from nearby Apple Creek Orchards, which opens Oct.
+1. Can't wait?
+Pick up a slice of pie on the way.

-On the Northern California coast, earthy mushrooms are the harvest of the season during the annual Mendocino Mushroom, Wine, & Beer Festival.
-From chanterelles to candy caps, all manner of wild funghi spring from the moist forest floors of Mendocino County.
+On the Northern California coast, earthy mushrooms are the harvest of the season during Feast Mendocino.
+From chanterelles to candy caps, all manner of wild fungi spring from the moist forest floors of Mendocino County.
 The festival, Nov.
-3-12, honors these flavorful treasures with 10 days of activities, including mushroom hunts and wine-paired tasting menus.
+2-11, honors these flavorful treasures with 10 days of activities, including mushroom hunts, fermentation workshops, and wine-paired tasting menus.

 San Francisco’s Annual Literary Festival